1. LEARN THE FACTS

 7. GET INVOLVED

 - Volunteer or financially support organizations that address child sexual abuse.

 - Call or write your Congressman.

 - Support legislation.

-FOR MORE INFORMATION, VISIT: WWW.D2L.ORG or click HERE for a printable brochure.
+Download a printable brochure by clicking HERE.
 This information has been provided by the Hearts of Hope Education Director, Val Senegal.